Witt Group of Nondyadic Curves: Abstract

 \section{Abstract}

 Witt group of real algebraic curves has been studied since Knebusch in 1970s.
-But few results are known if the base field is non-Archimedean except the hyperelliptic case (\cite{PS}).
-In this paper, we compute the Witt group of smooth proper curves over nondyadic local fields with \(char\neq2\) by reduction, with a general study of the existence of Theta characteristics.
+But few results are known if the base field is non-Archimedean except the hyperelliptic case by works of Parimala, Arason et al..
+In this paper, we compute the derived Witt groups of smooth proper curves over nondyadic local fields with \(char\neq2\) by reduction, with a general study of the existence of Theta characteristics.